tiepdotme/reangdeba.xyz/misc/circle.markdown

 ---
 layout: page
 title: "Circle"
+subtitle: "A non-exhaustive list of my fairly widespread non-academic interests including music, books, favourite blog posts, answers, other interesting reads, and videos."
 permalink: /circle/
 ---
 > Updates to this list should happen regularly from now on.
 Check this site's GitHub repo for last update.

-A non-exhaustive list of my fairly widespread non-academic interests including music, books, favourite blog posts, answers, other interesting reads, and videos.

 ### Some of my favourite books